BrianHCombes/SelfEd-Tutorials-NodeJS/SelfEd-NodeJS-Server-Creating-Of-B/README.md

-# SelfEd-Tutorials-NodeJS - A simple Server
+# NodeJS - A simple Server

 From the command line enter: **node main.js**